JiangBioLab/DLpTCR/README.md

-Predicting immunogenic peptide recognized by TCR through ensemble deep learning
+DLpTCR: an ensemble deep learning framework for predicting immunogenic peptide recognized by T cell receptor
 ================================================